CamKeys-Git/chatBot/README.md

             classes.append(intent['tag'])
 ```

-Create model with 3 layers.
+This will create model with 3 layers.
 First layer 128 neurons, second layer 64 neurons and 3rd output layer contains number of neurons equal to number of intents to predict output intent with softmax.

 ```python
 model = Sequential()